IDEA-Lab-Vanderbilt-University/cml-scratch/README.md

 - Pushing small changes back to upstream Scratch components often (it's possible, and this project retains the git history of the constituent sub-projects, but there's an extra messy step to get your work together for a pull request)

-It is structured as a monorepo, where the Scratch components you'll typically want to modify live within the repository so you can edit them all at once, manage their versions all in one place, and perform a simple static site deploy of the GUI with the synced dependencies.
+It is structured as a mono repo, where the Scratch components you'll typically want to modify live within the repository so you can edit them all at once, manage their versions all in one place, and perform a simple static site deployment of the GUI with the synced dependencies.

 - [packages/scratch-gui](packages/scratch-gui)
 - [packages/scratch-vm](packages/scratch-vm)